CERVICAL RETROLISTHESIS

 Imaging Studies

-Imaging is a key component of diagnosing cervical retrolisthesis.
+Imaging provides a key component of diagnosing cervical retrolisthesis.
 Common imaging modalities include:

 - X-rays: X-rays are typically the first imaging test ordered to assess the alignment of the cervical vertebrae.
 Lateral (side-view) X-rays can reveal the degree of vertebral displacement, as well as the presence of bone spurs or disc degeneration.